 I’ve received a number of emails from readers over the last couple of years asking me about haram and halal investment options in stocks, the forex and binary markets, and how to invest in accordance with Sharia law and Islamic law.

 As a result, I’ve asked someone with experience in Islamic investing options to assist and provide a guest post.

-Before we do, I need to do a quick Islamic refresher and answer the most basic of Shariah questions:
+Before we dive into the Islamic investment options, I need to do a quick Islamic refresher and answer a few basic Shariah questions:

 What is Halal?

 Halal is an Arabic word that means permissible, or lawful.

 The opposite of the word ‘halal’ is ‘haram’ which means prohibited or unlawful.
 It’s important to keep that in mind as you read through this article.

 Halal = permissible, and